 See in Glossary.
 Unity passes these commands to its low-level graphics architecture, which then sends instructions to the graphics API.

 URP and HDRP are built on top of SRP.
 You can also create your own custom render pipeline on top of SRP.

 Every render pipeline based on SRP has two key customized elements:

-For information about creating these elements in a custom render pipeline, see Creating a Render Pipeline Asset and a Render Pipeline Instance.
+For more information on these elements, and instructions on how to create them in a custom render pipeline, see Creating a Render Pipeline Asset and a Render Pipeline Instance.

 ScriptableRenderContext is a class that acts as an interface between the custom C# code in the render pipeline and Unity’s low-level graphics code.